ParayushK12/ShopNest/README.md

-# 🛍️ ShopNest - Premium E-Commerce Application
+# 🛍️ season. - Premium E-Commerce Application

-ShopNest is a modern, responsive, and full-featured MERN (MongoDB, Express, React, Node.js) stack e-commerce web application.
-Designed with high performance, elegant UI transitions, and modularity in mind, ShopNest delivers a seamless shopping experience for consumers and a comprehensive management panel for administrators.
+season. is a modern, responsive, and full-featured MERN (MongoDB, Express, React, Node.js) stack e-commerce web application.
+Designed with high performance, elegant UI transitions, and modularity in mind, season. delivers a seamless shopping experience for consumers and a comprehensive management panel for administrators.

 ---